Prachi-Jamdade/Prachi-Jamdade/README.md

 - 👩‍💻 I am working as an **Android Developer** in a fast growing FinTech startup.

-- 💡 I write for my fellow developers as per my knowledge and intense reasearch as a **Freelance Technical Writer**
+- ✍ I write for my fellow developers as per my knowledge and intense research as a **Freelance Technical Writer**

 - 🌱 I’m on track for learning more about **Data Science and Machine Learning.**